foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 ice cracks underfoot
 you slip away

-Snowflakes fall in summer heat
+Snowblind in July
-Snowflakes fall in summer heat
+Snowblind in July

 # shark chant
 I am a shark